Effects of Drug Addiction on Family Members

 5. Physical Health Decline

-Families affected by addiction often experience physical health decline due to the immense stress and emotional strain.
+Addiction affects families and they often experience physical health decline due to the immense stress and emotional strain.

 The effects of drug addiction on family members can lead to neglected health, resulting in issues such as sleep disorders, chronic headaches, gastrointestinal problems, and high blood pressure.